joelchrono12/joelchrono12.ml/_posts/2025-07-15-trying-not-to-fall-into-consummerism.md

 The same is true for me, it's not just the conversion between US Dollar to Mexican Peso, but between regional pricing and international pricing, and between teenage *no-income* me and *young adult without any debts* me.

-Some day I'd like to get a really, rally good commuter backpack.
+Some day I'd like to get a really, really good commuter backpack.
 I've been skimming through some reviews and I can't help but notice some brands popping up.
 In my case Ridge (the wallet everyone is sponsored by) or the LTT Store one.
 And I see their price being in the 100-200 USD range, and I hear how there are plenty of other alternative brands at similar prices so they are not actually "that expensive" and then I look at my workmates carrying the same company provided backpack as me, that doesn't even reach 45 bucks and think "nah I'm fine".

 But then I look at how my laptop corners are getting some damage, and how they actually punctured the bottom corners of my backpack as well after not even 2 years of use.
 So maybe paying a plus for something that will actually last is a good idea?